 Mortality estimates from all sources show that the directed commercial fishery represents the majority of the historical fishing mortality (Figure 29).
-Mortality from all sources decreased by 11% from 2019 to an estimated 35.5 million pounds (~16,100 t) in 2020 as a function of reduced mortality limits set by the IPHC as well as several sectors not reaching their full regulatory limits.
-Over the 100-year period 1920-2019 mortality has totaled 7.3 billion pounds (~3.3 million t), ranging annually from 34 to 100 million pounds (16,000-45,000 t) with an annual average of 63 million pounds (~29,000 t).
-Time series tables of annual estimates by source are now available on the IPHC's website.
+Mortality from all sources increased by 10% to an estimated 37.7 million pounds (~17,100 t) in 2021 as a function of increased mortality limits set by the IPHC although several sectors did not reach their full regulatory limits.
+Over the historical record 1888-2021 mortality has totaled 7.3 billion pounds (~3.3 million t), ranging annually from 34 to 100 million pounds (16,000-45,000 t) with a 100-year annual average of 63 million pounds (~29,000 t).
+Time series tables of annual estimates by source are available on the IPHC's website.
 Annual mortality was above this long-term average from 1985 through 2010 and was relatively stable near 42 million pounds (~19,000 t) from 2014-2017.
-Recent mortality estimates from all sources by individual IPHC Regulatory Area reveal that Area 3A has been the largest single source throughout the last five decades, but that Area 3A and 3B represent a smaller fraction of the total in recent years than in previous decades (Figures 30-31).
-When mortality by source is compared among IPHC Regulatory areas, there are differing patterns in both the magnitude and distribution, with recreational mortality more important in IPHC Regulatory Areas 2A-3A, and non-directed discard mortality more important in IPHC Regulatory Areas 3B-4CDE.
+Recent mortality estimates from all sources by individual IPHC Regulatory Area reveal that IPHC Regulatory Area 3A has been the largest single source throughout the last five decades, but that Areas 3A and

+3B represent a smaller fraction of the total in recent years than in previous decades (Figures 30-31).
+When mortality by source is compared among IPHC Regulatory areas, there are differing patterns in both the magnitude and distribution, with recreational mortality proportionally more important in IPHC Regulatory Areas 2A-3A, and non-directed discard mortality more important in IPHC Regulatory Areas 3B-4CDE.